Excel Formatting Text (Table of Contents)

 Introduction to Formatting Text in Excel

-Excel has a wide range of variety for text formatting which can make your results, dashboards, spreadsheets, an analysis that you do on day to day basis look fancier and attractive at the same time.
+Excel has a wide range of variety for text formatting, which can make your results, dashboards, spreadsheets, an analysis that you do on day to day basis look fancier and attractive at the same time.
 Text formatting in Excel works in the same way as it does in other Microsoft tools such as Word and PowerPoint.
-This includes changing Font, Font Size, Font Color, Font Attribute (Such as making text, Bold, Italic, Underlined, etc.), text alignment, background color change, etc. In this article, we will cover these text formatting tools in Excel along with examples for better understanding.
-Basically, all text formatting can be divided into two major groups which are Font and Alignment.
-Each group has a variety of options using which we can format the text values and has its own relevance. eg. within Font, you can have all the options associated with text fonts.
+This includes changing Font, Font Size, Font Color, Font Attribute (Such as making text, Bold, Italic, Underlined, etc.), text alignment, background color change, etc. This article will cover these text formatting tools in Excel along with examples for better understanding.
+Basically, all text formatting can be divided into two major groups, which are Font and Alignment.
+Each group has a variety of options using which we can format the text values and has its own relevance. e.g. within Font, you can have all the options associated with text fonts.

 Please find attached is the screenshot for your reference: